1. It’s essential that we eliminate single-use plastic to protect and preserve St. John.

 4. Composting, while beneficial, is not currently a solution available on St. John.

-5. Stainless steel cups and other refillable options are ideal: We must determine the best alternative single-use containers.
+5. Stainless steel cups and other refill options are ideal: We must choose alternative single-use containers and refillable products whenever possible.

-6. The plastic bag ban is a vital step forward: We must support alternative bags.
+6. Banning single-use plastic bags is a vital step forward: We must support alternative bags.

 7. Landfills on islands are limited: Ours are full and one is due to close in 2019.